 This short extract gives you a taste of the personal "Child's Horoscope" by Liz Greene.
 The small samples taken from various chapters convey an impression of the complete horoscope (18-25 pages) which can be ordered as an E-Horoscope or a bound book in the AstroShop.Most parents long to provide their children with the best they can offer on every level.
 But what is "the best"?
 The birth horoscope of a child is a map of patterns and potentials which exist in that child from the moment of birth.
 Encouragement of these potentials in childhood can help a child to develop greater confidence and hope for a future which is more authentically his or her own, so that greater happiness and fulfillment are possible later in life.
 II.
 Your Child's Psychological Type

 In this concise chapter Liz Greene describes the child's general temperament and her characteristic approach to life.The rich array of individual abilities and potentials portrayed in Barbara's birth horoscope is set against the background of an inherent temperament bias which may be partly hereditary but is also the reflection of a mysterious essence which belongs to her alone.
 This mysterious "something" is already at work within Barbara, helping her to develop her personality along the lines which are healthiest and most natural to her. [..]
-With such a fertile imaginative nature, Barbara may display a great impatience toward material limits which force her to focus on the present even the basic limits of her own body and the everyday routines of hygiene, healthy eating and sufficient sleep.
-"Junk" food and [...]
+But she misses little about other people, and can be best helped and supported in her journey into life through a willingness on the part of parents to be open and honest about any conflicts or problems in the family.
+Another extremely positive quality in her colourful [...]
 III.
 The Characters in the Story

 This is one of the most comprehensive chapters of the "Child's Horoscope".
 This short version touches only on a few of the central characters in your child's personality.
 The complete report provides a detailed description on 7-9 pages.The tension between the main characters in Barbara's inner story is the source of energy which provides the impetus for growth, movement and the formation of a healthy individuality. [..]
-The poet William Ernest Henley once wrote: "I am the master of my fate, I am the captain of my soul."
-These lines are most applicable to Barbara, for she is inherently proud, self-motivated and hungry for challenge to develop her potentials to the fullest.
-Her need for [...] [..]
-From a very young age there is something within her which can only feel strong, potent and fully alive if she has some opponent animate or inanimate against which she can pit herself.
-She will consistently test parents' intentions and challenge their efforts at discipline [...]
+She is not by nature either intractable or insensitive.
+However, she has a powerful and vigourous personality and must flex her mental and physical muscles regularly to test her strength and prove her potency.
+The poet William Ernest Henley once wrote: "I am the master [...] [..]
+Her deep-rooted need for self-sufficiency makes her reluctant to give away autonomy through too much dependency on others, and she may therefore strive to outdo and fight with even those she loves best.
+She must prove to herself that she can do things better than anybody [...]
 Hidden traits [..]
-But as she gets older she is likely to hide her cyclical bouts of timidity and confusion because she feels so ashamed of them.
 Barbara is her own worst critic, sometimes expecting heroic feats of herself when in fact she needs to relax and make a normal human mess of things.
-If [...]
+If she has siblings who are better at displaying their helplessness, she will probably polarise and become the "strong" one.
+Although [...]
 IV.
 Emotional Needs and Patterns in Relationships

 Knowing about their child's fears can help parents to react with love and understanding in challenging situations.
 The child's main fears and insecurities are described on 2-3 pages in the full report.VI.
 Looking toward the future